Skip to main content

 9. AI Features

-For comparing Obsidian against capture-style tools, Obsidian vs Evernote is the most direct neighbor; for tools with more guardrails, Obsidian alternatives (simpler) covers the lighter end of the field.
+For comparing Obsidian against capture-style tools, Obsidian vs Evernote is the most direct neighbor.
+For tools with more guardrails, Obsidian alternatives (simpler) covers the lighter end of the field.

 Pick Obsidian if data ownership and plugins matter